Puxio/musify-club-playlist-export/README.md

-# musify.club and youtube export album/playst to xspf playlist
+# Youtube export album/playst to xspf playlist

 Export musify.club and youtube.com albums or playlist to xspf playlists and stream in your favourite player.